zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 **Simplicia**: Why doesn't the "predicting barroom conversation doesn't make you drunk" analogy falsely imply "predicting the answers to modular arithmetic problems doesn't mean you implement modular arithmetic"?

 **Doomimir**: To predict the conversation in a bar, you need to know everything the drunk people know, separately and in addition to everything you know.
-Being drunk yourself would just get in the way.
-Mod arithmetic isn't like that; there's nothing besides the knowledge to not implement.
+Being drunk yourself [would just get in the way](https://twitter.com/ESYudkowsky/status/1744061053754032634).
+Similarly, predicting the behavior of nice people isn't the same thing as being nice.
+Modular arithmetic isn't like that; there's nothing besides the knowledge to not implement.

 **Simplicia**: But we only need our AI to compute nice behavior, not necessarily to have some internal structure corresponding to the _quale_ of niceness.
 As far as safety properties go, we don't care whether the actress is "really drunk" as long as she stays in character.